 Step 2.
 Wash and clean your blueberries.

 Go through your berry harvest and remove any stems, leaves, debris, or damaged berries.
-Doing this step will allow you to eat directly from the bag knowing you will only get berries and not other surprises.
+Doing this step will allow you to eat directly from the bag knowing you will only get berries and no other surprises.
+Remove the debris before you wash to ensure you are being as gentle with your berries as possible.

-To wash blueberries, place in a colander, and run under a stream of cool water.
-Allow to drip dry a bit to help remove the excess water.
+To wash blueberries, place them in a colander, and run under a stream of cool water.
+Allow them to sit for a few minutes to drip dry a bit to help remove the excess water.

 Step 3.
 Allow blueberries to dry.

 This part is important and one I skipped over in the past giving me “chunks” of frozen berries instead of nice individual ones.
-If there is water left on the berries when you freeze them, they will freeze together instead of individually.
-To prevent this I like to lay them out on a paper towel for a few minutes.
+If there is water left on the berries when you freeze them, they will freeze clumped together instead of individually.
+You will also have ice form with the berries that can cause damage.
+To prevent this I like to lay them out on a layer of paper towels for a few minutes gently “rolling” them with my hands to remove that last bit of water.
 This will usually be enough as the paper towels absorb the excess water quite quickly.

 Step 4.
 Par freeze your blueberries.